SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

 BLUE has two kinds of locks:

 *
-   ``exclusive`` - this lock mode prevents the resource from being modified by other statements
+   ``exclusive`` - this lock mode prevents the resource from being modified by other statements.

    This lock tells other statements that they'll have to wait in order to change an object.

    DDL operations are always exclusive.
-They block other DDL operations, and update DML operations (insert).
+They block other DDL operations, and update DML operations such as ``INSERT``.

 *
-   ``inclusive`` - For insert operations, an inclusive lock is obtained on a specific object.
+   ``inclusive`` - For ``INSERT`` operations, an inclusive lock is obtained on a specific object.
 This prevents other statements from obtaining an exclusive lock on the object.

    This lock allows other statements to insert or delete data from a table, but they'll have to wait in order to run DDL.